Blog

 Photo by Burst by Shopify

-• Burst by Shopify: A free stock library aimed at small businesses and start-ups.
-Practical and versatile, but somewhat stocky.
+• Burst by Shopify: A free stock photo library created for small businesses and start-ups.
+Practical and versatile, although some images can feel a little generic.

 Wrapping up

-Stock photos don’t have to look generic or cheap.
-With the right sources and a clear visual direction, you can build a professional, consistent brand look.
+Even with a small budget, your stock photos don’t have to look generic or cheap.
+With the right sources and a clear visual strategy, you can build a professional, cohesive visual identity for your brand.

-2. Choose the right sources: Choose platforms that match your style and values.
-You might want to pick a few go-to sources and stick with them for consistency.
+2. Choose the right sources.
+Use platforms that match your style and values.
+Pick a few favourites and stick with them if you can.
+This helps you stay consistent.

-If you’d like help defining your photography style or building a consistent visual system for your brand, just reach out through my contact form.
+If you’d like help defining your photography style or building a consistent visual system for your brand, feel free to get in touch via my contact form.
 I’d be happy to help.

 Title image by RF._.studio _ via Pexels